+The taproom will also be a haven for craft beer.
+There will be 20 taps dedicated to pouring beer from our favourite Glasgow breweries and breweries from around the world.
+There will also be local gins, whisky and soda.
 As well as our regular opening hours, will provide a bookable space available to Community Groups and NGOs for events and to help promote social inclusion.

 Ride Brew Co, a social enterprise founded by Dave Lannigan, who is disabled through loss of hearing and suffers from ADHD and Dyslexia.
 “My disabilities have given me personal experience of being excluded and the struggles that people with disabilities face when trying to find work,” he says.
 “I’m keen to do something to help people in a similar situation to me find meaningful employment.”
-In 2018 their IPA ‘I Drink Your Milkshake’ won gold at the SIBA Independent Beer Awards Scotland Region for premium strong beers.
+In 2018 Ride Brew Co’s IPA ‘I Drink Your Milkshake’ won gold at the SIBA Independent Beer Awards Scotland Region for premium strong beers.
 Ride Brew co-sponsor two rooms at Centrepoint, the UK’s leading youth homelessness charity.